 For each Eligible Entity with FPTP service, the Eligible Entity’s FPTP Candidate LTCRs and/or ARRs for a specific source and sink is equal to the Reserved Capacity associated with that source and sink.

-An Eligible Entity may select FPTP Candidate LTCRs, as described under Section 5.2.6, for this specific source and sink up to the amount of its available FPTP Candidate LTCRs
+An Eligible Entity may select FPTP Candidate LTCRs, as described under Section 5.2.6, for this specific source and sink up to the amount of its available FPTP Candidate LTCRs such that the total of such selections does not exceed the total FPTP Candidate LTCRs available for that Eligible Entity.

 An Eligible Entity may nominate FPTP Candidate ARRs, as described under Section 5.3.1, for this specific source and sink up to the amount of its FPTP Candidate ARRs subject to the total nomination limit described under Section 5.1.3